-"Specialty Pharmaceuticals" are drugs that are often used to treat complex provided through the specialty pharmacy network.
+"Specialty Pharmaceuticals" are drugs that are often used to treat complex chronic, rare diseases and/or life threatening medical health problems.
+Most Specialty Pharmaceuticals require a prior authorization.
+They must also be provided through the specialty pharmacy network.
 Specialty Pharmaceuticals are not available through the mail order option and are limited to a 30-day supply.